leifliddy/fedora-macos-vagrant-builder/README.md

 ssh -l root -i $(vagrant ssh-config | grep IdentityFile | awk '{print $2}') -p 3333 localhost
 ```

-Once you've verifed it boots and you can ssh into it, then run:
+Once you've verified it boots and you can ssh into it, then run:
 ```vagrant halt```
 **Note:** I've encountered a few instances where `vagrant halt` didn't kill the VagrantBox -- just something to be aware of